-The creative forces of Birds of Paradise and Random Accomplice come together for the first time to bring audiences a frank and hilarious sex comedy – Wendy Hoose by Johnny McKnight.
+The creative forces of Birds of Paradise and Random Accomplice came together for the first time to bring audiences a frank and hilarious sex comedy – Wendy Hoose by Johnny McKnight.

-2 Minutes with Robert Softley-Gale (sub-titled)
+2 Minutes with Robert Softley-Gale (subtitled)

 2 Minutes with Robert Softley-Gale (audio-described)